Take the chapter quiz before and after you read this chapter.

 - Corticosteroids are indicated in addition to anti-TB treatment in children with severe bronchial compression by enlarged lymph nodes and in tuberculous meningitis.

-Tuberculosis is usually treated with rifampicin, INH and pyrazinamide for 2 months followed by rifampicin and INH only for another 4 months.
+Tuberculosis is usually treated with rifampicin, INH and pyrazinamide daily for 2 months followed by rifampicin and INH only for another 4 months.

 |Pretreatment body weight||2 months